 Aviva Life will disclose all the voting and stewardship activities undertaken, in discharge of the fiduciary responsibilities to policyholders as a part of this stewardship policy.
 This disclosure will be made quarterly on Aviva Life's website, as part of public disclosure and as per the timelines prescribed for public disclosures.
-Such disclosures will be made in the format prescribed by IRDAI in Annexure A to the IRDAI circular IRDAI/F&A/GDL/CPM/045/02/2020 dated 7th Feb 2020.
+Such disclosures will be made in the format prescribed in Annexure 8 to the IRDAI Master Circular on Corporate Governance for Insurers, 2024.